 Bedrooms are all single, private rooms with their own lock.
 Each bedroom includes a bed (with storage drawers), desk, desk chair, filing cabinet and ample closet space.
 All rooms are pre-wired with jacks for phone, cable TV and Internet services.

 Apartment suites are always shared among same-sex residents.

 Three colleges have apartment-style residences:

-If you live in dormitory-style residences, you will have a single or double (shared) room in a large residence hall.
-In your room you'll have a bed, desk, desk chair, a closet, and a study lamp.
+In dormitory-style residences, you will have a single or double (shared) room in a large residence hall.
+Your room will be equipped with a bed, desk, desk chair, a closet, and a study lamp.

-Most dorm-style residences have common washroom facilities, which may be single-sex or co-ed.
+Most dorm-style residences have common washroom facilities; these may be single-sex or co-ed.

 Dorm-style accommodation is provided by five colleges and Chestnut Residence:

-- Chestnut Residence (Chestnut Residence houses students from all seven colleges as well as other faculties)
+- Chestnut Residence (housing students from all seven colleges as well as other faculties)

 - New College Residence

 - St. Michael's College Residence